 - To authorize travel and travel-related expenses for employee in-state travel.

 - To claim reimbursement for travel and travel-related expenses.

 - To report and account for travel advances.

 - To account for travel supported by third-parties.

-The TEV becomes the authority for WSU to reimburse the traveler and is the official record of travel and authorized expenses.
+The Expense Report becomes the authority for WSU to reimburse the traveler and is the official record of travel and authorized expenses.

-Each TEV includes the expenses for only the claimant unless there is an approved exception on file allowing the traveler to pay for another traveler’s expenses.
+Each Expense Report includes the expenses for only the claimant unless there is an approved exception on file allowing the traveler to pay for another traveler’s expenses.
 The Controller’s Office must approve all exceptions.

 The traveler must submit receipts for the following expenses: